-CareMeridian’s residential brain injury programs use active rehabilitation to help individuals who have sustained a neurological injury as a result of trauma or stroke to reach their goals, whether returning home, to work or to school, or remaining permanently at CareMeridian.
+CareMeridian’s residential brain injury rehabilitation programs use active rehabilitation to help individuals who have sustained a neurological injury as a result of trauma or stroke to reach their goals, whether returning home, to work or to school, or remaining permanently at CareMeridian.
 Each resident has an individualized service plan developed and implemented by our interdisciplinary team of professionals with input from all stakeholders.
 Stakeholders include the patient resident, family members, referral facility discharge planners, payer case managers and adjustors.
 Progress is constantly measured and plans are frequently updated to ensure that residents make as much progress as possible in developing the practical skills needed in their lives as they work toward increased independence and community re-integration.

 Brain Injury Rehabilitation Program Goals

-At CareMeridian, our goal is to provide patient-centered rehabilitation and residential services to people of all ages who have suffered brain injuries.
+At CareMeridian, our goal is to provide patient-centered traumatic brain injury rehabilitation and residential services to people of all ages who have suffered brain injuries.
 24/7 services are provided to these patients in a home like environment, to assist them in achieving and maintaining their desired goals.

 We serve individuals with the following diagnoses: